The internet is a vast place, beautiful and terrible.

 In any case, those tools are not vague.
 You don’t need the theoretical background, just like you don’t have to be a specialist in batteries to drive a Tesla.
 You do need empathy from eyes, of course.

 So, how can you keep yourself safe, especially at a time of increased stress and anxiety?
-What you should do when many are turning to therapy and mental health care for the first time when it turns out that it isn’t available?
-You went to information on self-healing from a professional like Dr Nicole.
+What should you do when many are turning to therapy and mental health care for the first time when it turns out that it isn’t available?
+You went to information on self-healing from a professional like Dr. Nicole.